Ada-Developers-Academy/daily-curriculum/topic_resources/rails/validations.md

 user.errors {title: ["can't be blank"]}
 ```

-Since each column could have multiple validations (email must be present and match a regex)
+Since each column could have multiple validations (for example, email must be present and match a regex)
-the value associated with a column is an Array of error messages
+the value associated with a column is an Array of error messages.

 ## Showing Error Messages